-We rented out our snorkeling gears which included fins, masks and snorkel.
+We rented out our snorkeling gear which included fins, masks, and snorkel.
 Then, Atu briefed us on what to expect and what we should and shouldn’t do while swimming with the manta rays.

 He also warned us that there will be a bit of a current.
 And should we get carried away to not panic.
 We just had to wave and the boat crew was going to rescue us.
 Yay!

 Finally swimming with manta rays

 We boarded the boat and quickly made our way to the channel where the mantas fed.
 You can feel the excitement in all of us since most of us have never swum with mantas before, nor have seen one in the wild.